A Two-Step Projection-Based Goodness-of-Fit Test for Ultra-High Dimensional Sparse Regressions: Numerical studies

 \subsection{Simulation studies}

-In this subsection, we investigate the performance of the proposed tests in finite samples when the dimension $p$ of covariates $X$ may exceed the sample size $n$.
-We consider the test statistics $\hat{T}_n^{\alpha}$ with a random projection $\alpha$ and $\hat{T}_n^{\hat{\beta}}$ with the projection $\hat{\beta}/\|\hat{\beta}\|_2$, where $\hat{\beta}$ is the the estimated parameter of $\beta_0$.
-This projected direction $\hat{\beta}$ is also used in \cite{stute2002}.
-The harmonic mean $p$-value $\hat{T}_{hmp}$ and the Cauchy combination test $\hat{T}_{Cauchy}$ are based on the estimated projection $\hat{\beta}/\|\hat{\beta}\|_2$ and $10$ randomly chosen projections.
-We also conduct some simulations with various numbers of random projections.
-It turns out the integrated tests $\hat{T}_{hmp}$ and $\hat{T}_{Cauchy}$ cannot maintain the significant level when the number of projections becomes large.
-To compute the proposed test statistics, similar to \cite{lavergne2008}, we use the normal kernel and choose the bandwidth $h=2n^{-1/(4+\hat{q})}$ where $\hat{q}$ is the number of the nonzero elements of the estimated parameter $\hat{\beta}$.
-To get an accurate estimation of $\beta_0$ under the null, we consider the post-lasso estimators of $\beta_0$ which apply the least square or maximum likelihood to the model selected by the lasso estimator. \cite{Chernozhukov2013} showed that the post-lasso estimator can perform at least as well as the lasso estimator in terms of the rate of convergence, and has the advantage of a smaller bias.
-A R-package PLStests is available to implement our test statistics.
+In this subsection, we investigate the finite-sample performance of the proposed tests $\hat{T}_{\rm{min}}^{C}$ and $\hat{T}_{\rm{Fisher}}^{C}$ when the dimension $p$ of the covariates $X$ may exceed the sample size $n$.
+To compute $\hat{T}_{\rm{min}}^{C}$ and $\hat{T}_{\rm{Fisher}}^{C}$, we follow the suggestion of \cite{patilea2016} and use the Epanechnikov kernel $K(x) = (3/4)(1-x^2)I(|x| \leq 1)$ and a bandwidth $h = c_h n^{-2/9}$ with $c_h \in \{ 0.75, 1.00, 1.25\}$.
+The choice of different bandwidths allows us to investigate their impact on the empirical size and power of the proposed tests.
+To obtain an accurate estimate of $\beta_0$ under the null, we consider the post-Lasso estimator of $\beta_0$, which applies the least squares to the model selected by the Lasso estimator.
+As shown by \cite{Chernozhukov2013}, the least squares post-Lasso performs at least as well as Lasso in terms of the rate of convergence, and has the advantage of a smaller bias.
+Consequently, the post-Lasso estimator $\hat{\beta}_0$ satisfies Condition (A1) imposed in Section 3 of this paper.
+We also conducted simulations for our proposed tests based on Lasso estimators.
+These unreported results show that the tests fail to maintain the significance level unless the covariate dimension $p$ is small relative to the sample size $n$.
+This is likely attributable to the inherent bias of the Lasso estimator in high dimensional settings, which causes a substantial deviation of the estimator from the true parameter $\beta_0$.